-On April 9, 1942, at 6:45 in the morning, the tankers received the order “crash,” which meant they were to disable their tanks.
-Martin decided, with other members of his company, to attempt to reach Corregidor.
+When he heard the news of the surrender, Martin decided, with other members of his company, to attempt to reach Corregidor.

 The tankers made their way along the coast and made it to a cove.
 There they joined other Americans attempting to reach the island.
 The soldiers were able to get a boat operational and approached Corregidor.
 As they neared the island, they used a flashlight to signal the defenders.
 Finally, they received a response that told them how to maneuver through the mines that surrounded the island.

+It appears that Martin may have been ill when he arrived and was put into the hospital.
 On May 6, the island was surrendered to the Japanese.
-From medical records kept on the island, it is known that Martin was still on there on May 31, 1942.
+From medical records kept on the island, it is known that Martin was still there on May 31, 1942.
 How long he remained is not known.